 Ms. Chatzipetrou, President of the Fund of Archaeological Proceeds and Mr. Dimitriadis, General Secretary of the Ministry of Foreign Affairs, have made clear their intention to upgrade the services provided by public cultural institutions, museums and archaeological sites to travelers in order to be provided an overall upgraded cultural experience.

 During the same discussion, Ms. Skylakakis, founder of Athenea gave us her own perspective on how a media such as Athenea has been able to positively influence what Athenians think about their city and how this could work as a role model.

-At the same time, Irini Krimpa, Clio Muse’s Head of Marketing, presented the company’s action in enhancing the visitor’s cultural experience and discussed the problems we face in this endeavor.
+At the same time, Irini Krimpa, Clio Muse’s Head of the Marketing Department, presented the company’s action in enhancing the visitor’s cultural experience and discussed the problems we face in this endeavor.